-The SudoPath system is a programmable electro medical device namely a USB plug and play hardware including and electronic box, cables and reusable electrodes and associated software for assessment of sudomotor function using galvanic skin response measurements.
+The SweatC system is a programmable electro medical device comprised of a USB plug and play hardware unit (electronic box, cables, and 2 disposable electrodes), and software for the measurement of galvanic skin response.

 The SweatC measurement process uses the electrically induced quantitative sudomotor axon reﬂex tests method following DC stimulation at constant voltage of 1.28V, and provides quantitative evaluation of the sweat response measured on disposable electrodes .The quantitave induced sweat response is expressed in skin voltage response (SVR).
 The measurement is performed at the sole of the right and left feet, which have the highest density of eccrine sweat glands and C-fibers that travel the furthest from the brain and spinal cord.